Key Euribor rate steady as markets assess ECB guidance

 Excess liquidity in the euro zone banking

-sector is at 271 billion euros, still high enough to keep market
+sector fell to 249 billion euros, but is still high enough to

 Euribor rates are fixed daily by the Banking Federation of